microchip-pic-avr-examples/pic16f15244-spi-rs485-bridge-modbus-host-emulation-mplab-mcc/README.md

 This demonstration uses host and client systems.
 The host sends Modbus RTU query frames to the client to ask for the sensor data.
 The client receives the Modbus frames and responds to the host with the sensor data, if the received frame is valid.

-The host system periodically (every 10s) creates the Modbus RTU frame with the client address, function code and address of the desired data, appending the 2-byte Cyclic Redundancy Check (CRC) to the frame and sending the Modbus query frame for reading the client holding registers.
+Every 10 seconds, the host system creates the Modbus RTU frame with the client address, function code, and address of the desired data.
+Therefore, it adds the 2-byte Cyclic Redundancy Check (CRC) to the frame and sending the Modbus query frame for reading the client holding registers.

 The PIC16F15244 microcontroller serves as the host and is connected to the RS485 2 click via EUSART.
 It is used to convert EUSART TTL signals to RS485 standard signals, enabling communication with the RS485 bus network.